 Increased power.
 To properly do a kettlebell swing, you’ll need to do a powerful hip thrust using your glutes and hamstring muscles.
-In traditional weight lifting, these muscles, along with your lower back, are known as your “power zone” since they’re involved in virtually all forms of lifting, running and jumping movements.
-Even low reps of kettlebell swings will increase your muscular power by a ton.
+In traditional weight lifting these muscles, along with your lower back, are known as your “power zone” since they’re involved in virtually all forms of lifting, running and jumping movements.
+Even low reps of kettlebell swings will help to increase your muscular power.

 Better muscular endurance.
 Muscular endurance is your ability to generate sub maximal muscular contractions for extended periods of time.
 Doing moderate to high reps of kettlebell swings will put your muscular endurance through the roof.

 Increased aerobic capacity.
 Moderate to high repetitions of kettlebell swings will give your heart and lungs an incredible workout.
-Anyone who’s ever tried the 200 Rep Reckless Challenge Workout will know that by the end, your lungs are dying and your heart feels like it’s going to beat out of your chest.
+Anyone who’s ever tried the 200 Rep Reckless Challenge Workout will know that by the end, you’re gasping for air and your heart feels like it’s going to beat out of your chest.

 Increased anaerobic capacity.
-Kettlebells are a perfect match for interval training, and the constant acceleration of your breathing and heart rate during HIIT will no doubt boost your anaerobic capacity.
+Kettlebells are a perfect match for interval training, and the constant acceleration of your breathing and heart rate during HIIT will help to boost your anaerobic capacity.

 Full body training.
-Burpees may be my favorite exercise ever, but kettlebell swings follow close behind due to the crazy amount of muscles the single exercise works.
-In fact, kettlebell swings work everything from your core, to your shoulders, your quads, your hamstrings, your glutes (a.k.a. butt muscles), and your back.
+Burpees may be my personal favorite exercise, but kettlebell swings follow close behind due to the crazy amount of muscles this single exercise works.
+In fact, kettlebell swings work everything from your core, your quads, your hamstrings, your glutes, and your back.
 That’s a lot of muscles at once!

 In fact, kettlebell swings have notoriety as kind of a ‘magic’ exercise.
 In Tim Ferris’ 4-Hour Body, he experiments with doing only kettlebell swings as a form of exercise, and had dramatic results (you can read about the full results on his blog here—and trust me, it’s pretty impressive).